wisdom-oss/docs/backend/README.md

   [PostGIS extentsion](https://postgis.net/)
 * [Service Detection](https://github.com/wisdom-oss/gateway-service-watcher)

-These three parts manage the routing and authentification for the microservices behind the API gateway.
+These four parts manage the routing and authentification for the microservices behind the API gateway.

 ## Architecture